iamveritas/Concordance/README.md

 contains only spaces, newlines, standard English letters, and standard English punctuation marks.

-Below is an example of what your program would compute for the paragraph above.
-(The particular formatting below isn't required, as long as you output the word, number of occurrences, and list of sentence numbers.)
+Below is an example of what the program computes for the paragraph above.

     a            {6:0,0,0,1,1,1}      of           {6:0,0,0,1,1,2}